rancher/elemental/tests/e2e/helpers/qase/README.md

 ## Introduction

-This `qase-ginkgo` integration library is a a basic library that can be used to report results from Ginkgo Go tests to Qase reporting tool.
+This `qase-ginkgo` integration library is a basic library that can be used to report results from Ginkgo Go tests to Qase reporting tool.

 ## Quick test